bigmachini/backend-challenge-trip-extraction-2021/readme.md

 none ws able to give the same distance

-For the last trip the time constraint doesnt meet the 5 min window within a 20m radius the difference in time is less that 300 secods
+For the last trip the time constraint doesnt meet the 5 min window within a 20m radius the difference in time is less that 300 seconds

+ALso got some insight from here --> https://www.traccar.org/documentation/trips-stops/